rbind/support/content/post/2017-05-22-ewenme-site.md

 ## The theme

 It was built using the [hugo-creative-portfolio-theme](https://github.com/kishaningithub/hugo-creative-portfolio-theme) by [Kishan B](https://github.com/kishaningithub), powered by Blogdown, and has a few things over there just now.
 The theme itself is probably intended for use by designer types, but I quite liked the idea of subverting this portfolio style for the purposes of an analytics blog.
-This is also a good moment to thank Amber (thanks, Amber!) for [this sick guide](https://proquestionasker.github.io/blog/Making_Site/) that helped keep me mostly calm throughout this process.
+This is also a good moment to thank Amber (thanks, Amber!) for [this slick guide](https://proquestionasker.github.io/blog/Making_Site/) that helped keep me mostly calm throughout this process.

 ## What now?